ra/oshocton/README.md

 Some use cases and some things with which you may be familiar that are vaguely similar.

 Take Alice and Bob (or Angela and Barack or...).
-Alice owns a space where Bob has write permission for details about himself that he shares with her.
-What email address should she use to send to him?
-Has it changed?
-He controls that — uniquely for her point of view.

-This is intended to be interpersonal and to underscore who owns these details, even though their use is extended to the person who possesses the container.
-Perhaps a safe deposit box is a useful comparison, although there is more symmetry with what is proposed here.
+Usually Alice has an address book, perhaps close to her email, where she has an entry for Bob.
+Alice owns the whole shebang.
+But isn't Bob's email address _his_ info?
+What if his phone number changes?
+Even if briefly. ...

 Two products come to mind that are vaguely similar, Plaxo and a certain corner of Google+.
+The first shifted ownership of the pointers (an email address for example) but it was annoying and used email as its main vehicle.
+G+ has a section in one's profile where I own my pointers.
+In the profile it's not very granular, and who owns what is traditional.

+====to do====

+- [ ] define better right here
+- [ ] decide on path of least resistance to minimal working instance
+- [ ] assemble that
+- [ ]
+- [ ]

 This may or may not become a final project for `CS50.`